sahilsingh-github/Smart-Camera-System-for-Automobiles/README.md

 for video tracking purposes.
 OpenCV is one such module in Python that helps with image processing techniques in programming.

-• Once video tracking occurs, we can implement the AI part of the project where we will use several meand to detect objects, faces and states
+• Once video tracking occurs, we can implement the part of the project where we will use several meand to detect objects, faces and states
 ___________________________________________________________________________________________________________________________________________________________________________________